 Understanding the IVF Fertilization Process

 In vitro fertilization (IVF) is an assisted reproductive technology (ART) that can help people with fertility problems become pregnant.
 The procedure is a multi-step process, designed to effectively overcome difficulties that women or their partners might have at different stages that make up the process of conception.
 The step which involves mixing the sperm and eggs in a laboratory setting is called IVF fertilization.
-Our world-renowned New Orleans treatment center has had great success helping women and couples have healthy babies.
+Our fertility centers have had great success helping women and couples have healthy babies.
 If you would like to learn more about the IVF process, costs, or candidates, please contact our office to make an appointment with one of our fertility specialists.

 The IVF procedure begins with ovarian stimulation and monitoring.
 In this step, the patient is given medications that will stimulate the ovaries to produce multiple eggs.
 Her response to the medication is then monitored by ultrasound, and when a large enough number of healthy eggs have been produced, she will be given another medication that triggers the final maturation and release of the eggs for retrieval.

 The eggs are retrieved using a process called ultrasound-directed vaginal aspiration of the ovarian follicles.
 Once the eggs have been obtained, they will be mixed with the sperm for fertilization in a laboratory.
 The fertilization process lasts approximately three to five days, after which a small number of healthy, fertilized embryos will be transferred to the uterus.

 A semen sample will be obtained from the woman's partner or a donor.
 This sample will be processed and tested in our laboratory to assess the count, shape, and motility of the sperm.
 If the partner suffers from a low sperm count, abnormally shaped sperm, or low motility, our doctors can recommend treatment options that will improve the chances of extracting a healthy sample.